Advertisement of Services by Legal Professionals or Advocates on Public Platform and Personal or Commercial Websites

 As mentioned above, common law countries like the US and UK have moved on from the old law i.e. prohibition of advertising by a legal professional.
 In contrast to these countries, lawyers in India cannot advertise.
 Section 4 of the Advocates act talks about the formation of the Bar Council of India and under section 7 (1) (b) read with section 49 (1) (c) of the act, the BCI can restrict the lawyers and firms to make their expert sites and the distribution of their commercials on the web.

 According to Rule 36 of the BCI rules, an advocate is prohibited from advertising either directly or indirectly.
 The un-amended Rule 36 of the BCI rules prohibits a Lawyer from advertising either directly or indirectly.
-However, after the BCI passed the resolution in 2008 amending the rule 36, advocates are allowed to furnish information such as name, address, telephone numbers, email id’s, professional and academic qualifications, information related to enrollment and area of practice on their websites.
+However, after the BCI passed the resolution in 2008 amending rule 36, advocates are allowed to furnish information such as name, address, telephone numbers, email id’s, professional and academic qualifications, information related to enrollment and area of practice on their websites.
 Legal professionals who provide this information are also required to make a declaration that they have furnished true information.

 Constitutional Validity of Rule 36

 Constitution of India guarantees Freedom of speech and expression under Section 19(1)(a), the only exceptions to this freedom are in the interest of Sovereignty, integrity, and security of the state, friendly relation with the foreign states, public order, morality or in relation to contempt of court, incitement of an offence and defamation.
-In the case of Tata Yellow Pasges v.
-MTNL the Hon’ble Supreme Court held that the freedom of speech and expression extends to commercial speech, i.e. advertising.
-Also, in the case of Dharamvir Singh vs. Vinod Majahan it was held by the Court that since legal profession involves business proposition, advertising comes within the definition of commercial speech.
+In the case of Tata Yellow Pages v.
+MTNL, the Hon’ble Supreme Court held that the freedom of speech and expression extends to commercial speech, i.e. advertising.
+Also, in the case of Dharamvir Singh vs. Vinod Majahan it was held by the Court that since the legal profession involves business proposition, advertising comes within the definition of commercial speech.

-From the above analysis of article and cases, it can be concluded that Rule 36 of Bar Council of India does not satisfy any of the conditions specified in the constitution.
+From the above analysis of articles and cases, it can be concluded that Rule 36 of the Bar Council of India does not satisfy any of the conditions specified in the constitution.
 Further, it can be argued that Rule 36 violates the freedom to carry on trade, profession or business enshrined under Article 19(1) (g) of the Constitution of India.
 Article 19 (1) (g) confers each citizen with the privilege to choose his own livelihood or to take up any exchange or calling, and this privilege includes the right of benefitting every one of the methods and assets including advertising.
 Therefore the ban on legal advertising under Rule 36 is unconstitutional and excessive in nature.

 Sociological Jurisprudence Perspective